 The fees for this course are charged on a modular basis.
 You will pay one programme or registration fee and an additional fee for each module studied.
 The registration fee is split into four instalments, which are due at or before the beginning of each year of study.
 This MSc can be undertaken in a minimum of two and a maximum of four years and all instalments will be due regardless of duration of study.
 Students must complete ten modules, together with a masters'-level project and dissertation.
 The cost of the project module is included in the MSc registration fee.
 Extension fees will apply at £100 per term beyond the four years.

-Fees for the 2021-22 academic year
+Fees for the 2024-25 academic year

-Fee status Registration Fee Fee per module Total estimated fees Home (UK, Republic of Ireland, Channel Islands & Isle of Man) £9,585 £2,350 Please see the department's website for further details Overseas (including EU) £15,990 £2,350
+Fee status Registration Fee Fee per module Total estimated fees Home £11,835 £2,900 Please see the department's website for further deta Overseas £19,740 £2,900